ashleyan/visualtrees/README.md

 # Visual Trees

 Research Project at Columbia University under the Computational Biology Department.
-Focus is on creating trees that visually represent code.
+Focus is on creating trees that visually represent user-inputed code.
+The code is inputed as text, then is displayed as a visual tree.
+Different paths can be highlighted based on weights assigned according to probability, and samplings can be done on the current input.
+The webpage overall describes the different functions that users can utilize.
+This user-inputed code is currently specific to my research mentor's code, which is written in Haskall.

 ## Project Folder Descriptions
 * gradient-tree: highlighting paths based on assigned weights